 - Pueblo Community College provides educational programs for matriculated students and also offers social and cultural programs for students and community members.
-In order to establish an appropriate educational environment and preserve College property for educational purposes, the College reserves the right to restrict access to lands and facilities that are under the control of PCC. - The Business Officer shall oversee the access and usage of facilities and lands for educational and noninstructional purposes related to students and the general public.
-All activities must be scheduled and authorized and facilities/grounds must be used according to College rules and regulations. - No individual(s) shall temporarily or permanently remain overnight on the property owned or used by Pueblo Community College, or dwell on the property owned or used by Pueblo Community College, including but not limited to, in motor vehicles, or in temporary or permanent structures, without the specific prior approval of the Business Officer or his/her designee. - Members of the campus community, as well as visitors, are expected to behave in ways that do not interfere with the educational process at PCC.
+In order to establish an appropriate educational environment and preserve College property for educational purposes, the College reserves the right to restrict access to lands and facilities that are under the control of PCC. - The Vice President of Administration and Finance shall oversee the access and usage of facilities and lands for educational and non-instructional purposes related to students and the general public.
+All activities must be scheduled and authorized and facilities/grounds must be used according to College rules and regulations. - No individual(s) shall temporarily or permanently remain overnight on the property owned or used by Pueblo Community College, or dwell on the property owned or used by Pueblo Community College, including but not limited to, in motor vehicles, or in temporary or permanent structures, without the specific prior approval of the Vice President of Administration and Finance or his/her designee. - Members of the campus community, as well as visitors, are expected to behave in ways that do not interfere with the educational process at PCC.
 Pueblo Community College prohibits individual behavior that interferes with, disrupts, impairs, or obstructs the processes, procedures, or functions of the College.
 Failure to comply with this policy could subject the individual to warning, probation, removal from the campus, arrest, barring from the campus, or any other sanctions applicable under the Student Code of Conduct, College Personnel Policies, or state, or federal laws.
 The Business Officer or his/her designee will initiate actions to be taken under this policy.